 - Consider alternative employment next year.
 Medical graduates are able to make valuable contributions to society through a range of employment options beyond working as a medical professional.

 - Reapply for an internship in Australia next year.
 Students who do not gain an internship in Australia may consider reapplying next year.
-Please note that the numbers of medical graduates in Australia is expected to continue to increase, from 3,512 this year to 3,623 in 2013 and 3,935 in 2015.
+Please note that the numbers of medical graduates in Australia is expected to continue to increase.
 Unless there is a major expansion in internship availability, there will continue to be significant shortages of internships over this period.